 Flashlights are limited to two per year, and binoculars are limited to one per year.
-Knives/Knives/Multi-tools are limited to two per year.
+Knives/Multitools are limited to two per year.
 Only the approved folding knives and multi-tools may be purchased.
 These items must be purchased from the uniform contract holder.

-Procedures for purchasing items not available through the contract vendor are as follows:
+Procedures for purchasing items not available through the contract vendor(s) are as follows:

-• The officer may make a purchase of the approved clothing items either in store or from a verified online vendor.

-- A detailed, itemized receipt, with the officer's name and assignment printed legibly, must be submitted to the executive assistant to the Assistant Chief. - 1.Receipts can be submitted in hard copy or electronically via email to the executive assistant to the Assistant Chief. - 2.If you are submitting a receipt via email, it must be scanned as a pdf document and sent as an attachment.
-Forwarded email chains will be accepted. - 3.If the itemized receipt does not specify, make sure to note what was purchased, i.e., shirt, pants, gym clothes, etc.
+- 1. The officer may purchase the approved clothing items either in-store or from an online vendor. - 2.
+A detailed, itemized receipt, showing proof of purchase with the officer's name and assignment printed legibly, must be submitted to the executive assistant to the Assistant Chief. - 3.
+Receipts can be submitted in hard copy or electronically via email to the executive assistant to the Assistant Chief. - 4.
+If you are submitting a receipt via email, it must be scanned as a PDF document and sent as an attachment.
+Forwarded email chains will not be accepted. - 5.
+If the itemized receipt does not specify, make sure to note what was purchased, i.e., shirt, pants, gym clothes, etc. - 6.
+Only those items on the approved list or items that have been approved prior to purchase by the Deputy Chief of Operations will be allowable for reimbursement.
+Exceptions to this policy may be made for extraordinary reasons with prior approval by the Deputy Chief of Operations.

-Approved items list:
+Approved item list: